Skip to content

 Clients are what connect to a hub.
 Permissions decide what each client may do there.

-Question client
+Voice client

-1. Open Clients.
-Select Create client.
+1. Open Connections.
+Select Add connection.

 TypeBest forPermission style